mellymello/TWEB-Project1/README.md

 #TODO
+* Change slide number implementation when "follow" is enable (use angularjs)
 * Auto refresh and remove alert when creating lecture
 * Disabled bouton lostStudent to avoid spam
 * Enable possibility to remove lost people (a student can go away from the lost students)